The Life of Chuck Review (2025): Did That Just Break My Brain or My Heart?

 The film is divided into three acts, told in reverse order.
 That structure is either brilliant or pretentious depending on your patience level.
 I liked the idea though, and Flanagan clearly loves playing with time and memory, but it also sometimes made it harder for me to connect.

-The supporting cast is solid too, Mark Hamill and Mia Sara bring real charm to the grandparents, and Chiwetel Ejiofor gives a grounded, funny, sad performance that really anchors the first act.
+The supporting cast is solid too, with Mark Hamill and Mia Sara bring real charm to the grandparents, and Chiwetel Ejiofor gives a grounded, funny, sad performance that really anchors the first act.

-But, if you’re in the right mood, The Life of Chuck is a film I would still recommend you watch.
 It’s like one of those films you watch when you’re already thinking about your childhood, or your own mortality, or the fact that time is just an illusion.
-It might frustrate you, but it might also break your heart in a good way.

 What I liked (And What I Didn’t Like)